manwar/perlweeklychallenge-club/challenge-177/james-smith/README.md

 Where we scan from 111.. to 199.., 311.. to 399.., 711.. to 799.., 911.. to 999...

 With this new version of the code we get this 1,000,000 entry coming back in around 10 seconds.
-Running a bit longer gives the 10,000,000th entry in a little under 2.5 minutes.
+Running a bit longer gives the 10,000,000th entry in a little over 2 minutes.

 | $K          | Time v1    | Time v2    | $Kth value                |
 | ----------: | ---------: | ---------: | ------------------------: |